imperial-aisp/rat-bench/README.md

 <p align="center">
 <img src="Rat_Bench.png" width="500" align="center">
 </p>

-Benchmark for evaluating PII removal and text anonymization tools, with a focus on **re-identification risk**.
+Benchmark for evaluating PII removal and text anonymization tools for the paper [RAT-Bench](), with a focus on **re-identification risk**.

+Our [benchmark dataset](https://huggingface.co/datasets/imperial-cpg/text_anonymization_benchmark) is openly accessible.
+We also maintain an [extendable leaderboard](https://huggingface.co/spaces/imperial-cpg/text-anon-reid) of text anonymization tools.

 # ⚙️ Installation